tobspr/RenderPipeline/Samples/README.md

 ## Render Pipeline Samples

-The samples are not included in this repo to avoid getting it too big.
+The samples are not included in this repository to keep the size small.

-#### Automatic Download
+#### Automatic Download (recommended)
-You can either `download_samples.py` to automatically download the samples.
+You can run `python download_samples.py` to automatically download the samples.

 #### Manual Download
-You can manually download the samples for the pipeline here:
+If you want to manually download the samples (for whatever reason), you can find them here:
 <a href="https://github.com/tobspr/RenderPipeline-Samples
 ">https://github.com/tobspr/RenderPipeline-Samples</a>

-Place the downloaded contents in this folder to run the samples.
+After downloading, place the downloaded contents in this folder to run the samples.